gnat79/quizgen/README.md

     2. Matrices
     3. Graphs
 4. Code (Python)
-    a.
-Generate random instances of a problem.
+    1. Generate random instances of a problem.
-    b.
-Generate solutions to a problem.
+    2. Generate solutions to a problem.
-    c.
-Show hints to solving a problem.
+    3. Show hints to solving a problem.
 5. Metadata:
     1. Tags
     2. Topic
     3. Author
     4. Date
     5. Version

 Each problem will have the following sections:
 1. Python code